EricssonResearch/dnt/doc/inispec.md

 In these actions `header` refers to any header in the *packet* list by name, using the identifier suffix if there is one.
 The `newheader` in `add` can also have an identifier suffix.
 Later actions can refer to newly added headers by their names.

+When the parameter of an action is a header field, it is given in the form `headername.fieldname`, except for the `add` action, which can only edit the fields of the newly added header.
+Some actions only need the header name, and they automatically select the correct field by its type (e.g. `readseq`).

 It is possible to define action pipelines in the *streams* section that are not tied to streams received on interfaces, rather, they are referenced by `replicate`, `eliminate` and `jump` actions.
 The names of these pipelines can be arbitrary, but must be unique.

 Some actions process the name of the pipeline they are in.
 When jumping to another pipeline (`replicate`, `eliminate` and `jump` actions) the name of the pipeline changes to the target of the jump.
 The `mip` actions that reside in pipelines with the same name (typically after jumping to the same pipeline from multiple places) are considered to be the same monitoring point.

-When the parameter of an action is a header field, it is given in the form `headername.fieldname`, except for the `add` action, which can only edit the fields of the newly added header.
-Some actions only need the header name, and they automatically select the correct field by its type (e.g. `readseq`).

 For actions that use stateful objects the name of the action can be omitted, because the type of the object determines the type of the action.
 These actions are the following: `eliminate` (sequence recovery object), `pof` (pof object), `replicate` (replicate object), `seqgen` (sequence generator object).
 Similarly, the `jump` action can be used by only specifying the name of the action pipeline to jump to.

+The Packet structure stores sequence number and timestamp properties (metadata fields).
+The `readseq` and `readtstamp` actions fill these properties from the given packet headers, and the `writeseq` and `writetstamp` actions write the metadata into the given header.
+The `seqgen` action generates the sequence number into the metadata field, and the `eliminate` action uses the sequence number in the metadata field.

+The default timestamp metadata is the time the packet was received, the sequence number is initially undefined.
+The config is invalid, if `eliminate` or `writeseq` is used on undefined sequence number.

-When adding a header that has *TSNSEQ* or *TSNTSTAMP* field, an action that fills that field (`writeseq`/`writetstamp`) is automatically created.
-The default timestamp is the time the packet was received, the sequence number must be manually created (`readseq` or `seqgen` actions).
+When adding a header that has *TSNSEQ* or *TSNTSTAMP* field type, an action that fills that field (`writeseq`/`writetstamp`) is automatically created.

 If the first header in the `:packet` line has a *TTL* field, a `ttlreduce` action is automatically created for it at the beginning of the action pipeline.
 A `ttlcheck` action is also automatically created before the first `send` action, unless the header has been deleted.
+These actions can also be created manually.

 The OAM Monitoring points (`mep-start`, `mep-stop`, `mip`) are only allowed in the action pipeline, where the header structure of the packet starts with `mpls` and `dcw`.
 The mpls label must be written *after* the start point that injects monitoring packets into the stream.